Kate Hester Robson autobiographical manuscript

 Scope and Content

-This collection contains a 1912 autobiography of Kate Hester Robson, who lived in Atlanta from 1859 until her death in 1914.
-Robson writes about her moving to Atlanta in 1859 where her family lived in a house on the corner of Marietta and Spring Street.
-During the Civil War she made a Confederate flag and presented it to General Gordon's first company.
-Her husband managed the coal mines of Dade County, Georgia, until the approach of Union forces in 1864.
-She made uniforms for soldiers and worked in a hospital.
-She writes about her husband investing capital in a plantation in Dougherty County and enslaving African Americans.
-She writes about moving to Albany in 1864 and moving to Elberton after the Civil War.
-She writes about moving back to Atlanta in 1867 to a farm in what is presently the Kirkwood area of the city.
+This collection contains a 1912 diary of Kate Hester Robson, who lived in Atlanta from 1859 until her death in 1914.
+Robson writes about moving to Atlanta in 1859 where her family lived in a house on the corner of Marietta and Spring Street.
+She describes making uniforms for soldiers and working in a hospital during the Civil War.
+She also writes about her husband investing capital in a plantation in Dougherty County and enslaving African Americans.
+The diary includes Robson’s account of moving to Albany in 1864 and moving to Elberton after the Civil War and moving back to Atlanta in 1867 to a farm in the Kirkwood area of the city.

 Dates